openhab/website/about/trademark-faq.md

 ---
 sidebar: false
 layout: AboutPage
-title: openHAB Trademark Policy FAQ
+title: openHAB Trademark Policy - Frequently Asked Questions
 meta:
   - name: og:title
     content: openHAB Trademark Policy FAQ
   - name: og:description
     content: a vendor and technology agnostic open source automation software for your home
 ---

-# openHAB Trademark Policy - Frequently Asked Questions

 This document answers some of frequently asked questions (FAQs) about the openHAB's trademarks and their allowable uses.
 Be sure to review our [Trademark Policy](/about/trademark), which outlines important requirements for any uses of openHAB marks.